Irwin Library COVID-19 Update (1/19/21)

-- Physical Location Changes: Starting September 2nd, Irwin Library will begin a phased re-opening to undergraduate students.
-Access for all Butler users is via swipe card access (through the LSB Building connector doors as well, with hours returning to normal as dictated by university policy).
+- Physical Location Changes: Access to Irwin Library for all Butler users is via swipe card access (through the LSB Building connector doors as well) during opening hours posted at our Hours page.
 Access is limited to Butler students, staff and faculty only.
 Access to the relocated IT Help Desk and the Center for Academic Technology during other hours is available by contacting their staff.
 The Science Library is now closed due to the science complex construction and renovations.
 Furniture in Irwin has been positioned or removed to maximize social distancing; we ask that users not move furniture for this reason.
 Mask wearing is required at all times while in the building.
 Wall-mounted hand sanitizer dispensers have been placed in each quad section of the building.
 Study rooms in Irwin are still available for student use (at reduced capacity) by reservation; keys are no longer necessary during this time.

-- Interlibrary Loan Changes: Traditional ILL and PALshare borrowing services have resumed, however, we cannot control the degree of re-opening and staffing at other libraries, so users should not expect fulfilment of requests for physical items to be as prompt as previously experienced.
+- Interlibrary Loan Changes: Traditional ILL and PALshare borrowing services are available, however, we cannot control the staffing or current access policies at other libraries, so users should not expect fulfilment of requests for physical items to be as prompt as previously experienced.
 When an item is received, it will be quarantined for a limited time before you are notified it is ready for pick-up.

 - Item Return: With the exception of laptops or computer equipment, please return all library materials via the book drop located outside Irwin's main doors.
 This means fewer people in the building, and the ability for us to create a regular safe item handling workflow.